e0n9/Shodan-WHOIS-Lab/README.md

 To gain hands-on familarity with Shodan and WHOIS.
 This lab will be carried out in a controlled environment, using a cloud server with Apache2 installed.

 ### Skills Learned
-- Using Shodan and applying the various search filters
+- Using Shodan and its search filters
 - Using WHOIS, through web browser and CLI

 ### Tools Used